Nikolai Roslavets: Posthumous reputation

-After Roslavets's death his apartment was ransacked by a group of former "Proletarian Musicians" who confiscated many manuscripts.
+After Roslavets's death in Moscow, his apartment was ransacked by a group of former "Proletarian Musicians" who confiscated many manuscripts.
 Roslavets's widow succeeded in hiding many manuscripts; afterwards she handed them over to TsGALI (Central state archive for literature and art, Moscow; now called RGALI, or Russian state archive for literature and art).
 Some manuscripts were kept by Roslavets's pupil, P. Teplov; now they are in the State Central Glinka-Museum for Musical Culture.

 In 1967 the composer's niece Efrosinya Roslavets undertook the first steps to rehabilitate her uncle.
 It has been found that the composer never submitted to the politically repressive measures.
 This important step, that the refusal to play Roslavets's compositions was justified for the reason that Roslavets belonged "to the arrested peoples’ enemies," did not improve the situation; Roslavets's oeuvre was suppressed.
 In 1967 the employee of the Glinka-Museum, Georgi Kirkor, refused Efrosinya Roslavets access to the museum's materials; Kirkor declared Nikolai Roslavets "to be alien to the people" and accused the composer of "relations with the world of Zionism".
 This dangerous accusation was caused by the fact that Leonid Sabaneyev, a close friend of Roslavets, had promoted Jewish music; the ASM had also promoted Jewish composers.